 Boost revamped its plans recently in a way that lives up to its name.
 Boost's assortment of plans is attractively priced, if not eye-catching -- you can get 2GB of data for $35 a month.
 As with Cricket, enrolling in autopay saves you $5 each month.

 What sets Boost apart is your ability to increase your data limit while keeping your rate the same.
 Make three months of on-time payments and Boost adds 500MB to your data plan.
 That means after a year-and-a-half, you can turn that 2GB plan into a 5GB plan while still paying $30 a month, assuming you enrolled in autopay.
 Best of all, missing a payment doesn't reset the clock; any on-time payment counts toward increasing your allotment.

 It's an appealing offer, if you can live with less-than-stellar network speeds.
 Boost uses Sprint's network, and as a result, suffers the same speed and coverage issues as its parent network.
-That's why we still think MetroPCS's $40-for-2GB plan is the best prepaid option.
+That's why we still think MetroPCS's $40 plan is the best prepaid option, especially now that MetroPCS has increased the amount of LTE data to 3GB from 2GB.
 It's more expensive than what Cricket and Boost charge, but MetroPCS's network performed the best among prepaid carriers in our testing.